BELMOND HOTEL CARUSO

 The Amalfi Coast is one of the prettiest parts of Italy.
 Even if you have never been there, you are likely to have seen some of its wonders, for the makers of films and the advertisers of motor cars have long used its winding roads and impressive cliffs to add glamour and romance to their productions.
 1,200 feet above this stretch of sea perches the exquisite confection of ancient churches and palaces which is Ravello.
 A thousand years ago one of those palaces was built by the D’Afflitto family.
 Much altered over the centuries, the building was opened as an hotel in 1893 by a gentleman called Pantaleone Caruso.
 Soon it was attracting guests of the very grandest sort.
 Eventually, they would include Greta Garbo, Humphrey Bogart, Jackie Kennedy... and me.

 Of course, a great deal has happened to the hotel since Signor Caruso opened its doors.
 Most importantly, its current owners have poured $30 million into its restoration.
+All the Belmond hotels I have visited inhabit delightfully restored buildings.
+This one is spectacular.
 18th century frescoes have been uncovered, Norman arches have been repaired, hand-made tiles have been laid and 12th century stonework has been cleaned.
-As I hope my pictures convey, the result is truly wonderful.
+The result is truly wonderful.
 Elegance, history and good taste have combined to produce surroundings which are welcoming, comfortable and beautiful.
 The interior designer, Federico Forquet, is to be congratulated on the sensitivity with which he has respected the integrity of this important building.

 Open March to November